mkaz/tasks/readme.md

 ## Configuration

 Tasks uses a SQLite db to store its data.
 The program will look in this order for determining what database file to use.
-Adjust to fit your needs, maybe different databases for differnt projects.
+Point different invocations at different DB files if you want separate contexts.

 1. If `--db DBFILE` flag on command-line
 2. If `tasks.db` file in current directory